Anthony Watkins

-Anthony Watkins (born 31 October 2000) is a German-American professional basketball player who last played for MLP Academics Heidelberg of the Basketball Bundesliga.
-After graduating from The McCallie School in Chattanooga, Tennessee in 2019, Watkins chose to bypass college in order to pursue professional basketball in Germany before the 2020 NBA Draft.
+Anthony Watkins (born 31 October 2000) is a German-American professional basketball player for SSV Lokomotive Bernau of the German ProB.
+After graduating from The McCallie School in Chattanooga, Tennessee in 2019, Watkins chose to bypass college in order to pursue professional basketball in Germany before the 2020 NBA draft.

 Early life and career

 Watkins grew up in the United States and Germany and is bilingual.
 He started to pursue basketball from his early childhood on, at the age of 5.
 Watkins continued playing both school-organized basketball in middle and high school, as well as AAU basketball.
 At Lakeview Middle School, Watkins holds the record of most points scored in a single game with 47 points in three quarters' time.
 Watkins then became a member of the varsity basketball team at The McCallie School.
 He led his team as captain in his senior year of high school during which he ranked second in scoring for the Blue Tornado, while also standing second in field goal percentage and blocked shots.
 Watkins was selected to the 2019 Division II-AA East-Middle All-Region and BCAT All-Stars East teams.